cloudflare/cloudflare-docs/content/waiting-room/additional-options/test-waiting-room.md

 {{<Aside type="note" header="Note">}}

-Please obtain your API Token from the dashboard.
-Make sure your API Token grants access to the “Analytics” resource.
-For more on how to get the API Token please follow the guide [here](/analytics/graphql-api/getting-started/authentication/api-token-auth/).
+Obtain your API token from the dashboard.
+Make sure your API token grants access to the **Analytics** resource.
+For more information on how to get the API token, follow the [Configure Analytics API token](/analytics/graphql-api/getting-started/authentication/api-token-auth/) guide.
 {{</Aside>}}